LinuxForHealth/docs/docs/_sources/deployment/openshift.rst.txt

 LFH OpenShift QuickStart
 ========================

-The LFH OpenShift QuickStart is compatible with any Open Shift 4.x installation.
-The quickstart uses the `oc` command line tool to manage Open Shift resources including projects, applications, services, and routes.
+The LFH OpenShift QuickStart is compatible with any OpenShift 4.x installation.
+The quickstart uses the `oc` command line tool to manage OpenShift resources including projects, applications, services, and routes.

 To install the LFH QuickStart::